Adam Johnson (Canadian conductor)

 Adam Johnson is a Canadian classical conductor.
-He is currently music director and principal conductor of the Baton Rouge Symphony Orchestra, which is based in Baton Rouge, Louisiana, the Orchestre Symphonique de Laval, and the Guelph Symphony Orchestra.
+He is currently music director of the Baton Rouge Symphony Orchestra and the Guelph Symphony Orchestra.

 Education

-Johnson obtained a Bachelor of Music in piano performance at the University of Alberta in Edmonton, under the tutorage of Stéphane Lemelin and Jacques Dépres.
-He obtained a master's degree, an artist diploma under Jean Saulnier and later obtained a doctoral degree under the direction of Jean Saulnier and Marc Durand at the Université de Montréal in Montreal.
-He concurrently obtained a Prize in orchestral conducting from the Conservatoire de musique de Montréal under Raffi Armenian.
+Johnson obtained a Bachelor of Music in piano performance at the University of Alberta in Edmonton, under the tutelage of Stéphane Lemelin and Jacques Després.
+He obtained a master's degree, an artist diploma under Jean Saulnier, and a doctoral degree under the direction of Jean Saulnier and Marc Durand at the Université de Montréal.
+He obtained a prize in orchestral conducting from the Conservatoire de musique du Québec à Montréal, where he studied under Raffi Armenian.

 Career

-Johnson's professional conducting debut was as Resident Conductor of the Calgary Philharmonic Orchestra in Calgary, Alberta.
-He later became Assistant then Resident conductor of the Montreal Symphony Orchestra in Montreal, Quebec assisting Kent Nagano for three seasons.
-He was appointed Music Director of the Baton Rouge Symphony Orchestra in 2023.
+Johnson's professional conducting debut was as resident conductor of the Calgary Philharmonic Orchestra in Alberta.
+He later became assistant then resident conductor of the Montreal Symphony Orchestra in Quebec, assisting Kent Nagano, for three seasons.
+He was appointed music director of the Baton Rouge Symphony Orchestra and the Guelph Symphony Orchestra in 2023.
+He was appointed principal conductor of the Orchestre Symphonique de Laval in 2025, where he is now a guest conductor.

 Honours

-Johnson was awarded the Jean-Marie Beaudet Award for orchestra conducting in 2015 and an OPUS award with the Montreal Symphony Orchestra in 2018.
+Johnson was awarded the Jean-Marie Beaudet Award for orchestra conducting from the Canada Council in 2015 and an Opus Award from the Conseil québécois de la musique alongside the Montreal Symphony Orchestra in 2018.